 Conclusion

-The strategies discussed throughout this article emphasize the importance of aligning innovative funding methods with solid risk management practices.
-From exploring venture debt as a viable option for asset-heavy PropTech models to balancing creative financing approaches, the actionable insights provided aim to empower businesses to make informed decisions.
+From exploring venture debt and venture capital debt as viable options for asset-heavy PropTech models to balancing creative financing approaches, the actionable insights provided aim to empower businesses to make informed decisions.
 Key statistics and expert opinions reinforce the credibility of these approaches, ensuring readers have a clear understanding of their potential impact.

 Key Takeaways